 - There are many Proven Health Benefits of singing

 Working alongside Choirmaster Jules Addison, we have many years experience of setting up and running Workplace Choirs.
 No matter how big or small your company, we can get your employees to sing!
 The voice can be developed through singing because the skills required to deliver a song are the same skills that you need to communicate more effectively whether on your own or as part of a workplace choir.
+Some of our clients include:

 How much does it Cost?